javaplus/PicoProjects/labs/f03_grand_finale.md

 print("Initial Laser Voltage Reading: ", initial_photo_reading)

 # target will recognize a hit when there is a 20% increase in light
-target_reading = initial_photo_reading * 1.2   # TODO - potentially need a different percentage based on laser and photores being used
+target_reading = initial_photo_reading * 1.2   # potentially need a different percentage based on laser and photores being used
 print("Target Goal Lighting: ", target_reading)

 # Initialize LEDs to on at beginning